srikarprabhaskandagatla/agentic-ai-search/README.md

 # 4. Open the app
 # Open frontend/index.html in a browser, or serve it via any static server.
-# The frontend connects to http://localhost:8000 by default.
 ```

 **Run tests:**